DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 I can make a call from my phone, and the receiver sees it as originating from my number.

 ### Receiving calls
-Attempts to call my number, for example from a landline result in the audio message:
+Attempts to call my number fail to connect, resulting in an audio message such as:

  > "The number you have dialed has not been recognised"